 Students with pre-portfolio review design work other than from the required eight courses (listed above) may submit portfolios for review, and be evaluated for admission into Phase II of the program if the work is determined by the faculty to be equivalent in content to the listed required minimum work.

-The Interior Architecture Program at Ohio University is a professional program accredited by the North American Schools of Art and Design (NASAD) and by the Council for Interior Design Accreditation (CIDA).
+The Interior Architecture Program at Ohio University is a professional program accredited by the Council for Interior Design Accreditation (CIDA).
 The program is divided into four distinct phases:

 Phase I: (Freshman Year) Art and Design Foundations and Portfolio Review